-Honda appoints Outside Directors who have abundant experience and deep insight and who are capable of overseeing the business management of the Company from an objective, highly sophisticated, and broad viewpoint thanks to their independent position outside the Company.
+Honda appoints Outside Directors who have abundant experience and deep insight, and who can oversee the overall management of the Company from an objective, highly sophisticated, and broad viewpoint, based on their independent position outside the Company.
 The Company has at least two Outside Directors, and at least one-third of the members of the Board of Directors are Independent Outside Directors who fulfill the Company's Criteria for the Independence of Outside Directors.
-All six Outside Directors currently in office satisfy the Criteria for Independence of Outside Directors and their interests are not in conflict with those of the Company or the shareholders.
-The six Outside Directors are specified as Independent Directors as prescribed by a provision of the Tokyo Stock Exchange (TSE).
-The names of these Directors have been submitted to the TSE.
+All six Outside Directors currently in office satisfy the Criteria and none of them has any special interest in the Company.
+Therefore, we believe that there is no risk of a conflict of interest between them and the general shareholders.
+Based on this, all the six Outside Directors have been registered with the Tokyo Stock Exchange (TSE) as Independent Directors as stipulated in the TSE's rules and regulations.

-Please see "Honda Corporate Governance Basic Policies" for Honda's Criteria for Independence of Outside Directors.
-(Please use the link below.)
-If any Outside Director also serves as an officer at another listed company, such Director shall only serve at four companies other than the Company so that they can secure sufficient time to perform their duties for the Company.
+Please see Annex 1 of "Honda Corporate Governance Basic Policies" for the Company's Criteria for Independence of Outside Directors.
+If any Outside Director concurrently serves as an officer at another listed company, such Director shall be limited to serving at no more than four other companies so that they can secure sufficient time to perform their duties for the Company.